aadish07/delta-student-101/README.md

 # delta-student-101
-This is a demo file for GitHub class.
+This is a demo file for GitHub class